Voting & Elections

 How much does it cost to mail my Absentee Ballot?

-- The cost to mail your Absentee Ballot is $1.25.
-A complete Absentee Ballot package must be mailed to your county clerk, please see a list of your county clerks HERE
+- For the cost to mail your Absentee Ballot contact your county clerk.
+Please see a list of your county clerks HERE

 The outer envelope of my Absentee Ballot requests an AV Register Number.
 Do I fill this out?